All Episodes

 Apparently, according to authorities just published, the two departments of government in the United States who will not be ready for Y2K are the Department of Defense and the Department of Transport.

-But it does mean, and then some big authority, not Greenspan, but somebody of that stature has suggested that we should declare three months worldwide recession.
+But it does mean, and then some big authority, not Greenspan, but somebody of that stature, has suggested that we should declare three months worldwide recession because we won't be ready for it.

-Yeah, there's no doubt about it, but they don't want to frighten people.
+But they don't want to frighten people.

-Therefore, I'm sure there's going to be something resembling martial law in some form or other.
+Therefore, I'm sure there's going to be something resembling martial law.

-If there's that disruption of supplies, supplies of fuel, Electricity, water, food.
+If there's that disruption of supplies, supplies of fuel, electricity, water, food.

-So people should prepare with the basics?
+So people should prepare with the basics.

 They should, but the point I'm making, that's true, that's true.

-But the point I'm making is that we will be constrained by laws that change the face of America, at least for a while.
+But the point I'm making is that we will be constrained by laws that change the face of America, at least for a while, and we may never go back.

-In fact, you can read spiritual writers writing currently who say this is a lovely neat trick To impose Big Brother on us all.
+In fact, you can read spiritual writers writing currently who say this is a lovely neat trick to impose Big Brother on us all.

 Sure.

-You know, you can suspect all sorts of conspiracies, but de facto, we are now walking into an era when anything can be disrupted.
+But de facto, de facto, we are now walking into an era when anything can be disrupted.

-I went to the Emporium about two months ago to buy something, buy some food, and On that day, down at the Emporium, here on 3rd Avenue, where I go, and it's in the basement, and the lines were all crowded, and all the women were, the tellers were dispensing their money, and the central people were walking out with their food, and there were lines, and there always are lines.
+And on that day, down at the emporium here on Third Avenue, where I go, and it's in the basement, the lines were all crowded, and all the women were, the tellers were dispensing their money, and etc., people were walking out with their food.

 And suddenly, the electricity died out, and no computer worked.

-And we stood in mute silence.
+And we stood in mute silence, power-locked.

 We couldn't get our money.